The steady patience of Antonio Meze

 Fresh off the initial buzz from the 99 Classics, Antonio and team set their sights on a whole new class of headphones.
 A super-premium statement piece, where it’s all about delivering the ultimate experience and performance.
 So Antonio started emailing sketches and computer renderings back and forth to his design partner, Paul Stet.

-He described the first night of designing the Empyrean headphones as almost a fever dream.
+He described the first night of designing the first generation of Empyrean headphones as almost a fever dream.
 “Yes, it was something like 10PM to two in the morning here in my home office,” he said.
 “One evening, just putting down the proportions and the shape.
 We had a rough idea of the size and how we wanted it to sit on the head.”

 Looking back, Antonio says he’s surprised at how that initial concept closely matches the geometry and broad-strokes outline of the final Empyreans.
 “But it took a lot of time to refine the details and the different parts so that it resembles [what you see today],” he said.
 “My colleague Paul would do versions and the revisions and send the file to me, and we just kind of ping-ponged back and forth.”